karthikeyan2725/0xDebug-Questions/questions.md

 `Output`: {1,2}

-`Bug`: In the above code, the size of array pointer (8 Bytes) is used instead of size of actual array, and since the array size is divided by the size of int type(4), only 2 elements are printed.
+`Bug`: In the function call, the size of array pointer (8 Bytes) is used instead of size of actual array (20 Bytes), and since the array size is divided by the size of int type(4), only 2 elements are printed.

 `Debug`: The size of the integer array must be passed from outside